-Bill Cosby guilty on all three counts in indecent assault trial, jury decides
+Bill Cosby guilty on all three counts in indecent assault trial

 Norristown, Pennsylvania (CNN)The jury in Bill Cosby's retrial found the TV icon guilty of all three counts of aggravated indecent assault on Thursday for drugging and sexually assaulting Andrea Constand at his home in a Philadelphia suburb in 2004.

-The 80-year-old comedian faces up to 10 years in prison on each count, but would likely serve them concurrently.
+The 80-year-old comedian faces up to 10 years in prison on each count, but is likely to serve them concurrently.
 A sentencing hearing has not yet been scheduled, and he remains out on bail.

 Cosby did not have an audible reaction to his conviction, but erupted shortly afterward.
 Minutes after the verdict, prosecutors asked the judge to revoke Cosby's bail because they say he is a flight risk and has a private plane.